ansible-network/network-config/docs/get.md

 tasks providers that are based on the value of the ```ansible_network_os``` fact.

+After the device configuration is retrieved, this task will attempt to parse the configuration into a set of Ansible facts.
+The parsing is based on a set of parser files that are embebbed int he ```files/parsers``` directory in this role.

 ## How to retrieve the current device configuration
 In order to retrieve the current device configuration simply import this action in the playbook and the current active (running) configuration will be